shishifubing/app-desktop-useless-cpp-gui/README.md

 ## About The Project

 In 2020 I've decided to make an app.
-For some reason, I've decided to use C++ and Qt5.
-For some reason, I've decided to make a GUI first.
+For some reason, I've decided to use C++ and Qt5 and to make a GUI first.
 Later when I started implementing logic, I realized C++ is not suitable for that particular app, so I abandoned it.